AFZL95/Natural_Persian/ReadMe.md

 report files (in Persian) included in each project.

-I've also must conquer my procrastination and translate the report files in English. :D
+I should also conquer my procrastination and translate the report files in English. :D